nadpierre/stm-transit-delay-prediction/README.md

 ## Methods & Models

-Collecting every hour from late april to early may
+Collecting every hour from late april to early may (at least 2 weeks) Ideally 30 min but too much data to handle (add this to presentation)

+Don't have access to official historical data, separated dataset in 2 past (past and current)

 Mean decrease in inpurity (MDI)

-SHAP (SHapley Additive exPlanations) values are a method from game theory to explain the output of a machine learning model, especially how much each feature contributes to a specific prediction.

 ## Future work

-Ideally 30 min but too much data to handle (add this to presentation) Model is overfitted to late april and early may.
+Model is overfitted to late april and early may.
 It would have been ideal to collect data all year If collected all year, another feature to add would be if it's a holiday Add traffic data
 Add events
 Time-series analysis?
+Deep learning?

 ## Featured Deliverables